nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `find Shingeki no Kyojin` will also work, however it will scan through the name, status and tag fields instead of the name field only
 </div>

-The following sequence diagram summarizes what happens when a user executes a valid find command on tags only:
+The following sequence diagram summarizes what happens when a user executes a valid find command on tags only: (Zoom in to view the sequence diagram)

 <img src="images/FindSequenceDiagram.png" width="2500px">